 Ahh…Spring!
 For much of North America, the record snowfall, rain and flooding have left many of us feeling battle-worn.
-So, while spring brings renewal and revitalization, will be facing the specter of excessive pet waste, as the winter grounds thaw around us and even in our backyards!
+So, while spring brings renewal and revitalization, many will be facing the specter of excessive pet waste as the winter grounds thaw around us and even in our backyards!

 No matter what the conditions are outside – snow, rain or sunshine – we should always pick up your pet’s waste [yes, even for cats].
 It’s not only neighborly, it’s also for the health of you and your animal companions.

 A group of researchers looked into the abundance of airborne bacteria during summer and winter months in the Great Lakes Region.
 They found predictable sources and levels of bacteria from leaves and soil.
 Their air sampling also revealed that in some areas the dominating airborne bacteria was from dog feces.
 The percentage of bacteria from dog feces compared to the other sources was around 10% in the summer and up to 25-70% in the winter.
 How could they surmise dog feces was the source?
 Presumably, because, the bacteria found – Bacteroidetes, Clostridiales and Fusobacteria – are common inhabitants of the mammalian gut, although this includes that of cats and other mammals including humans.